zslabs/zslabs/src/articles/pluggable-selectors.md

 ---
-title: Pluggable Selectors - SASS vs LESS
+title: Pluggable selectors - Sass vs Less
 date: 2013-09-01
 excerpt: "A comparison between a common feature I use in both Sass and Less"
 ---

-There's been enough to comparison articles about SASS vs LESS, so...
+There's been enough to comparison articles about Sass vs Less, so...
 I figured one more couldn't hurt.
 This article isn't going to give you a side-by-side comparison of every feature we're all aware of, but a closer look at an inheritance difference I've seen with each.

-I recently came across [UiKit](http://getuikit.com), the new kid on the block for CSS/JS frameworks - built with LESS.
+I recently came across [UiKit](http://getuikit.com), the new kid on the block for CSS/JS frameworks - built with Less.
 One feature that really stood out to me was UiKit's use of what they call, "hooks".
 Hooks can be interpreted as pluggable mixins within a selector that makes it easy for developers to extend it without creating additional markup.
-Take the following example in LESS:
+Take the following example in Less:

 ```less
 .panel {